CodersCampus/cp/docs/md/5_TENETS.md

 2. Few, but perhaps some rReports that are meaningful to the browsing prospective employer.

-## 4. If emergent pattern of results, then prescription:
+## 4. Adapt to Emerging Patterns with New Directives

 There is no single source of canonical information for achieving results.
 David Roberts, Trevor, all are great places to start.
 But as the networking example has shown, great results can happen in unexpected ways.